nsidc/ms2gt/00README.txt

 was not working correctly due to incorrect testing of the return value from lseek64.
 Thanks to Peter Keehn, NOAA Affiliate, for reporting this bug.

+As of 0.26, grids.c was modified such that the modifications described in the 0.23 note above were confined to the Cylindrical Equidistant projection only.
+The modifications to grids.c in 0.23 caused problems with the other projections, particularly to the Cylindrical Equal Area Ellipsoidal projection.